;

 Canned Potatoes

-You may be surprised to find that canned potatoes can be a lower potassium alternative to fresh potatoes.
+Canned potatoes are another lower potassium alternative to fresh potatoes.

-A 1/2 cup of canned potatoes has approximately 260 milligrams of potassium without any extra boiling.
+A 1/2 cup of canned potatoes has 210 milligrams of potassium without any extra boiling.

 Summary: How to Include Potatoes in a Renal Diet